Lifestohack/smartglass/README.md

 pip install pupil-detectors
 pip install pyzmq
 ```
-NOTE: When using a Python virtual environment, it should be created without the --system-site-packages flag; otherwise building might fail.

 ### OpenCV Troubleshooting
 `ImportError: No module named 'cv2'`

+NOTE: When using a Python virtual environment, you may face this problem.

 When you see this error, Python cannot find the bindings from your OpenCV installation.

 **Do NOT (!) install `opencv-python` via pip in that case!**